 So let’s have a look through what we think the most important elements of on-page SEO are.
 Focusing on these ten areas will help improve your content and authority, which will increase your rankings, traffic, and conversions.
 At the end of the day, this is what we want for our business!

-E-A-T stands for Expertise, Authority, and Trust, it’s part of the framework that Google raters use to assess content, webpages, and websites as a whole.
-The industry is still on the fence about this as a major ranking factor or exactly how Google and other search engines apply this algo.
+E-A-T stands for Expertise, Authority, and Trust.
+It’s part of the framework that Google raters use to assess content, webpages, and websites as a whole.
+The industry is still on the fence about this as a major ranking factor or exactly how Google and other search engines apply this algorithm.
 Google has always put a premium on high-quality content.
-It wants to ensure that sites producing high-quality content are rewarded with better rankings and websites containing low-quality content are less visible.
+It wants to ensure that high-quality content sites are rewarded with better rankings and websites containing low-quality content are less visible.
 Obviously, there is a clear relationship between what search engines consider high-quality content and what appears in the search results.
 E-A-T plays a role in Google’s organic search results; exactly how, nobody knows, but you can be sure E-A-T must be implemented in your SEO campaign.